Emma Lindqvist

 Table of Contents

-- The Strategic Value of a Good Flow
+- Why Elite Debaters Never Stop Flowing: The Strategic Value of a Flow Sheet

-- The Pen-Down Rebuttal and Other Disasters
+- The Pen-Down Rebuttal and Overcrowded Columns: How to Fix These Habits

 Do not index